Micro cap stocks are publicly traded companies that have a market capitalization between $50M and $300M.

 A good website to use for reading up on SEC files is BamSEC.com.
 The website breaks down filings by: financials, news, prospectus, proxies, ownership and other.

-When it’s all said and done, there is a tremendous amount of money that can be made from trading micro cap stocks.
+You can make tons of money trading microcap stocks.
 However, you’ll have to roll up your sleeves and do your own research.